GSA/fedramp-automation/README.md

 - Validates OSCAL documents against FedRAMP constraints.
 - Identifies compliance with FedRAMP requirements.
 - Outputs a SARIF report, detailing both passed and failed validations.
-This tooling is intended for use by FedRAMP OSCAL implementers and practitioners, Cloud Service Providers (CSPs), OSCAL tool developers, 3PAOs, and federal agencies.
+This tooling is intended for use by FedRAMP OSCAL implementers and practitioners, Cloud Service Providers (CSPs), OSCAL tool developers, 3rd Party Assessment Organizations (3PAOs), and federal agencies.
 We welcome any and all feedback.

 ## FedRAMP OSCAL Rev 5 Releases: